 Many questions come up as you begin your journey into Medicare.
 More questions arise if you’re divorced, going through a divorce, or contemplating a divorce.

 Medicare and Divorce

 In today’s world divorce is growing more common and affects 40 to 50 percent of Americans.
-When you are divorced you, or your ex-spouse can still qualify for Medicare.
+When you’ve divorced you, or your ex-spouse can still qualify for Medicare.
 There are many cases in which one spouse has not worked their 40 quarters.

-In these cases if the ex-spouse has worked 40 quarters and the marriage lasted 10 years or longer, the beneficiary can draw Medicare benefits off of their former spouse.
-However, there are conditions that need to be met in order to qualify.
+In these cases, if the ex-spouse has worked 40 quarters and the marriage lasted 10 years or longer, the beneficiary can draw Medicare benefits off of their former spouse.

 - You have to be unmarried

 - You must have been married for a minimum of 10 years.

 - Or you were married for at least 1 year before the date of your spouse’s death

 - You must be age 62 or older